How to Install Dictionary App Builder

 When I try to launch Dictionary App Builder, I get the message “Could not find the main class… Program will exit”.

 This might be because your computer is running an older version of the Java Runtime Environment (JRE).
-Dictionary App Builder requires at least Java 7.
-Java 6 and earlier versions are no longer being supported, so it is a good idea to upgrade your Java installation for security reasons.
+Dictionary App Builder requires at least Java 8.
+Earlier versions are no longer being supported, so it is a good idea to upgrade your Java installation for security reasons.

 You can find the download here: https://www.java.com/en/download